klaguedan/cse15l-lab-reports/lab02.md

 ## 3️⃣ New Things

 Labs 2 and 3 have been big learning opportunities for me.
 It was my first time securely connecting to a remote server such as ieng6.
 Related to this, I learned that there is a way to connect to a remote server and skip the password login by using SSH keys.
-I thought it was very cool that the computer can generate a randomart image.
+For me, this will definitely streamline the process of working on the remote server because I always ran into trouble entering my password.